 Quick guidance to the attached sound files.
 How about a simple, yet stunning analog BASS, quickly created in layer mode, with a true stereo sound?
 Listen to “Double (Layer) PWM”, “Double (Layer) SAW” and “Double (Layer) TRI”.
 How about a wavetable pad with some powerful solo sounds, arpeggiator lines and FX sounds?
 Listen to “Atmosphere 1”.
 How about an exotic, strangely nasal lead line?
 We recommend “Oriental Solo”.

 Need an example for SUMMIT’s out-of-phase LFOs?
 Try “Free Run LFO”.
 And how about THE analog string sound?
-“SOFT Strings 1”) is what you’re looking for.
-Finally, we would like to point out two special sound elements of the attached files: that wavetable sound that reminds us of “deep piano sound in the bass range” – listen to “VOCAL Wavetable”, and that hammer-like unison sound in “Atmosphere 2”.
+“SOFT Strings 1” is what you’re looking for.
+Finally, we would like to point out two special sound elements of the attached files: that wavetable sound that reminds us of “a deep piano sound in the bass range” – listen to “VOCAL Wavetable”, and that hammer-like unison sound in “Atmosphere 2”.

 Listening to the soundfiles, one could imagine a dozen instruments in action.
 But in reality there’s only SUMMIT.
 High-quality sounds.
 Flexible.
 Alive.